apache/druid/docs/api-reference/data-management-api.md

 ```
 </details>

-### Update a segment as `unused`
+### Update a segment as unused

-Updates the state a segment as `unused` using the segment ID.
+Updates the state a segment as unused using the segment ID.
 This is a "soft delete" of the segment from Historicals.
-To undo this delete, mark the segments as `used`.
+To undo this delete, mark the segments as used.

 Note that this endpoint returns an HTTP `200 OK` response code even if the segment ID or datasource does not exist.

 #### URL

-<code class="deleteAPI">DELETE</code> <code>/druid/coordinator/v1/datasources/:dataSource/segments/:segmentId</code>
+<code class="deleteAPI">DELETE</code> <code>/druid/coordinator/v1/datasources/:datasource/segments/:segmentId</code>

 #### Header